 1. University of Turin

-Located in Italy’s Piedmont region, the University of Turin is one of the top public universities in the country and one of the oldest, founded in 1404.
-Moreover, it is known as one of the nation’s largest centers of learning.
-More than 81,000 students currently attend this higher education provider.
+Located in Italy’s Piedmont region, the University of Turin is one of Italy’s major public universities and one of its oldest, founded in 1404.
+It currently has about 83,000 students and is one of the largest universities in Italy.

 2. University of Trento